When it comes to crafting the perfect shoe, selecting the right sole material is crucial.

 Full Form: TPU stands for Thermoplastic Polyurethane.

-Durability: TPU soles are highly durable and resistant to abrasion and oil.
+Durability: TPU soles are highly durable, resistant to abrasion and oil.

 Weight: They are lightweight, ensuring comfort for the wearer.